LiskHQ/lisk-desktop/README.md

 ```

 ## Directory Layout
-Note: It might not exactly look like this everywhere because of legacy code/features.
-However, this is the layout that we try to follow
+Note: The following layout structure may not appear exactly as shown below due to the legacy code/features.
+However, this is the layout that we try to follow:
 ```
-├── .husky/                        # Contains pre commit hook which checks that files are prettified before commiting.
+├── .husky/                        # Contains a pre commit hook which checks that files are prettified before committing.
 ├── app/                           # Electron based application that launces the react app.
 ├── build/                         # Build specific materials.
 ├── coverage/                      # Results of Jest test coverage.